davisadamw/wOBA-plotta/README.md

 Work?”](https://www.si.com/mlb/2021/06/02/yasmani-grandal-the-opener).
 Here’s my attempt to visualize Yasmani Grandal’s absurd 2021 stat line.

+This readme contains all of the analysis and functions to automate the data prep and wOBA component calculation steps can be found in 99\_woba-functions.R

 # Load the stats

 We’re going to grab Yasmani Grandal’s stats from baseball-reference.
 You